 Bitcoin.com.au has been offering a simple way for you to buy Bitcoin and Ether for a long time, and since most of our customers are interested in these two cryptocurrencies, our articles have mostly focused on them.
 As a result, we’ve talked about Satoshi Nakamoto and the Bitcoin Whitepaper.
 We’ve talked about Vitalic Buterin and the Ethereum project.
 But cryptocurrency is a big space.
 What about other cryptocurrencies?
 What about Litecoin?

 Since you can also buy Litecoin (LTC) on bitcoin.com.au, let’s now talk a bit about it.

 A Brief History of Litecoin

 Litecoin is one of the five most popular altcoins – that is, cryptocurrencies other than Bitcoin.
-Currently, it is behind Ethereum, Ripple, and Bitcoin Cash, and ahead of Binance Coin in terms of market capitalization.
+Currently, it is behind Ethereum, Ripple, and Bitcoin Cash, and ahead of Binance Coin in terms of market cap.

 It was launched in 2011 by a former Coinbase and Google employee, Charlie Lee.
 Lee is now the managing director of the Litecoin Foundation.
 The foundation doesn’t control the cryptocurrency, it just provides resources and increases visibility and credibility.
 Still, Lee intends to one day step down from the foundation board to prevent the cryptocurrency from becoming too centralised.

 How the Cryptocurrency Works

 In most ways, Litecoin works a lot like Bitcoin.
 The key differences are that the Litecoin network blocks are confirmed faster and it’s easier to mine with standard computers than other cryptos.
-Users of the cryptocurrency say that this makes it easier to use for smaller transactions, similar to PayPal.
-Indeed, Litecoin is usually seen as an alternative to Bitcoin rather than a competitor.
+Users of the cryptocurrency say that this makes it easier to use for smaller, faster transactions, similar to PayPal.
+Indeed, Litecoin is usually seen as an alternative to the Bitcoin network rather than a competitor.

 It also helps that at the moment one Litecoin is far cheaper than a bitcoin.
-So, say that you wanted to buy a cup of coffee.
+So, say that you wanted to buy a cup of coffee, for example.
 That’s around 0.03 LTC instead of 0.0002 BTC.
 Granted, it’s possible to make that kind of transaction, and even smaller transactions in Bitcoin.
 It can just be a little awkward.